electricimp/ConnectionManager/README.md

 ```

 **Note** We’ve found setting the buffer size to 8096 to be very helpful in many applications using the ConnectionManager class, though your application may require a different buffer size.
-####startupBehavior
+#### startupBehavior
 The startupBehavior flag modifies what action the ConnectionManager takes when initialized.
 - *ConnectionManager.START_DO_NOTHING* will take no action after being initialized.
 This is the default value.
 - *ConnectionManager.START_CONNECTED* will try to connect after being initialized.
 - *ConnectionManager.START_DISCONNECTED* will disconnect after being initialized.
-#### ackTimeout

-This value is passed into the imp API method [**server.setsendtimeoutpolicy()**](https://electricimp.com/docs/api/server/setsendtimeoutpolicy/), overriding any value your code may have already set in a separate call to that method (or overridden by a subsequent call your code makes).
-We recommend that if you make use of ConnectionManager, you ensure that you **never** call [**server.setsendtimeoutpolicy()**](https://electricimp.com/docs/api/server/setsendtimeoutpolicy/) in your application code.

 #### blinkupBehavior